JenuC/PyPrLink/README.md

 # PyPrLink

-A TCP/IP client for communicating with local services.
+A TCP/IP client for communicating with PrairieView.
+Alternate for PraireLink Application from Python.
+Python-PrairieLink (PyPrLink)

 ## Installation